mesoform/Multi-Cloud-Platform-Foundations/Google/iam/workload_identity_federation/README.md

 * Terraform Cloud

 See the [configuration](#configuration) section for implementation details.

-This module can also be implemented in standard terraform format, see '[Using standard HCL](#using-standard-hcl)' section for more details

 ### Prerequisites
 The project where the resources will be deployed, must have Billing and the following